 If it seems like you always get yeast infections around your period, hormones (rather than tampons) may be the culprit.
 Dr. Jane explains, “Hormonal fluctuations preceding Another term for menstrual flow (commonly known as your period). and during Another term for menstrual flow (commonly known as your period). can lead to changes in pH and levels of ‘good bacteria,’ or vaginal flora.”
 In some individuals, these hormonal changes cause yeast populations to grow – and, voila, you have a yeast infection.

-Luckily, using the right period products can help manage itchiness and discomfort when this destructive duo strikes.
-Menstrual discs and cups made of inert materials won’t mess with your vagina’s bacterial ecosystem, and neither will most externally-worn period products (like pads or period underwear) as long as they’re changed frequently.
+Using the right period products can help manage itchiness and discomfort.
+Menstrual discs and cups made of inert materials won’t mess with your vagina’s bacterial ecosystem.
+The same is true for most externally-worn period products, such as pads or period underwear.
+As long as they’re changed frequently, these should be fine.

-Tampons trap moisture, so they may not be the best choice during a yeast infection – but they haven’t been shown to actually cause yeast infections.
-Keep in mind, however, that many tampon brands are made of synthetic materials that could potentially release toxins into your bloodstream and disrupt the vaginal microbiome.5
+Tampons trap moisture, so they may not be the best choice during a yeast infection.
+However, they haven’t been shown to actually cause yeast infections.
+Keep in mind that many tampon brands are made of synthetic materials.
+These synthetic materials could potentially release toxins into your bloodstream and disrupt the vaginal microbiome.5

-Remember, never leave a tampon in for longer than 8 hours.
-If you think you have a yeast infection but experience a sudden high fever, drop in blood pressure, vomiting, or diarrhea, seek medical attention immediately.
+Never leave a tampon in for longer than 8 hours.
+If you experience a sudden high fever, drop in blood pressure, vomiting, or diarrhea, seek medical attention immediately.
 These could be signs of Toxic Shock Syndrome (TSS), a potentially fatal illness.10

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.

 © 2021 The Flex Company.
 All Rights Reserved.